 Externalities in Knowledge Production: Evidence from a Randomized Field Experiment

 Are there positive or negative externalities in knowledge production?
 We analyze whether current contributions to knowledge production increase or decrease the future growth of knowledge.
 To assess this, we use a randomized field experiment that added content to some pages in Wikipedia while leaving similar pages unchanged.
-We find that adding content did not have a sizable impact on long-term content growth, neither in terms of quantity or quality.
-However, it increased editing activity in the first two years.
+We compare subsequent content growth over the next four years between the treatment and control groups.
+Our estimates allow us to rule out effects on four-year growth of content length larger than twelve percent.
+We can also rule out effects on four-year growth of content quality larger than four points, which is less than one-fifth of the size of the treatment itself.
+The treatment increased editing activity in the first two years, but most of these edits only modified the text added by the treatment.
 Our results have implications for information seeding and incentivizing contributions.
-They imply that additional content may inspire future contributions in the short- and medium-term, but do not generate sizable externalities in the long-term.
+They imply that additional content may inspire future contributions in the short- and medium-term but do not generate large externalities in the long term.

 Keywords: knowledge accumulation, user-generated content, Wikipedia, public goods provision, field experiment